Natasha Oakley Flaunts Incredible Figure In Two Sexy Bikinis

-Model and entrepreneur Natasha Oakley was excited to announce to her 2.1 million followers that her company, Monday Swimwear had just dropped some new bikinis.
+Model and entrepreneur Natasha Oakley was excited to announce to her 2.1 million followers that her company, Monday Swimwear, had just dropped some new bikinis.
 She took to Instagram to show off some of the new designs, and she gave her fans a special treat by modeling two of the swimsuits.
-One suit was black while the other was a made from a bright cheetah-print fabric.
+One was black while the other was made from a bright cheetah-print fabric.

 The model’s update consisted of four snapshots that featured her in the bathing suits.
 She was on the beach in two of the pictures, and it was unclear where she was in the remaining two images as the photos were close-ups of her body and they did not reveal much about her surroundings.

 Natasha modeled the black bikini in the first photo.
 The suit had a bandeau-style top with shoulder straps and bikini bottoms with sides that sat high on her hips.
 She also sported a straw sun hat.
-The ocean lapped against the show behind her as she faced the camera.
+The water lapped against the shore behind her as she faced the camera.

 The second and third pictures showed Natasha in the cheetah-print suit.
 The top had classic triangle-shaped cups with a skimpy bottom.
-The snapshts were closeups of the front of her body, showing the details of the suit.
-One image showed her from the front.
-The other pic showed more of a side angle of her midsection, giving her fans a nice look at her cleavage.
+The snapshots were closeups of the front of her body, showing the details of the swimwear.
+One image showed her from the front, while the other showed more of a side angle of her midsection, giving her fans a nice look at her cleavage.
 The images also showed off Natasha’s incredibly flat abs.

 The last photo zoomed in on Natasha as she faced the camera in the black bikini.
 The pose showed off her hourglass shape as well as her toned thighs.